IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 -   Explicitly asking about men's human rights issues to ensure participants are aware that the Commission is interested in men's human rights issues;
 -   Having public consultations at times when men are most likely to attend.
 Men tend to work longer hours than women, so they may find it harder to attend;
 -   Training Commission staff on men's rights issues to overcome staff's lack of knowledge, and their preconceived ideas or biases;
 -   Be aware of unintentional bias, including gender bias.
-Be transparent about intentional biases and why you are adopting them by asking^[Monitoring, Evaluation, Accountability and Learning: A Guide for National Human Rights Institutions in the Asia Pacific]:
+Be transparent about intentional biases and why you are adopting them by asking\[50]:

     -   Whose voices may be silenced or ignored?
     -   What considerations impact on the data?